-Through an agreement with the Greater Cincinnati Consortium of Colleges and Universities, students at NKU may register for courses offered by other consortium institutions.
+Through an agreement with the Greater Cincinnati Consortium of Colleges and Universities, current NKU students may register for courses offered by other consortium institutions.
 Course credit and/or grades will be posted on the NKU transcript and treated as though earned at NKU.
 Quarter hours are converted into semester hours on a two-thirds basis.
-Complete information may be obtained at www.gcccu.org.
+Complete information may be obtained at registrar. nku.edu/students/gcccu.php.